oracle-livelabs/developer/dev-ai-app-dev-finance/local-tenancy/local-tenancy.md

     ![Application start screen](./images/application-start-screen.png " ")

-Congratulations, you have built and configured the Loan Management application using Oracle Cloud Insfrastructure, Oracle Autonomous Database, and Oracle GenAI!
+Congratulations, you have built and configured the Loan Management application using Oracle Cloud Insfrastructure, Oracle Autonomous AI Database, and Oracle GenAI!

 ## Troubleshooting